STEM Education: Building Critical Thinkers

 Document changes in instructional approaches.
 Are teachers using more inquiry-based methods?
 Do lessons increasingly emphasise thinking processes?
 Is there evidence of improved questioning and use of formative assessment?

 Classroom observations and teacher self-reflection provide insights into pedagogical growth.
-When teachers become more metacognitive about their own practice, they model the self-awareness they want students to develop.
+When teachers become more metacognitive about their own practise, they model the self-awareness they want students to develop.

 Monitor shifts in school climate around STEM.
 Do students increasingly see themselves as capable problem-solvers?
 Is there a growing sense that challenge and struggle are normal parts of learning?